 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Covenas.
-To help you make friends with Covenas before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Covenas is a resort town on the Caribbean coast of Colombia’s Sucre department.
 It was originally a slave trade port, then when the slave industry ended it became an oil port.
 Today it is a popular fishing and resort town for Colombians, but very few international tourists visit.
 It is located at the opposite end of Tolu on a large horseshoe bay on the Gulf of Morrosquillo and has one of the prettiest beaches on this stretch of coast.
 The waters are shallow and calm, which makes this the perfect spot to swim or relax on the beach.